NamBui43/McDonald-Customer-Reviews-Sentiment-Analysis-using-RoBERTa/README.md

 # McDonald-Reviews-Sentiment-Analysis-using-RoBERTa

 ## Introduction
 In this project, I perform a comprehensive analysis on McDonald's Customer Reviews, utilizing a sentiment analysis technique and 2 machine learning algorithms.
-My goal is to gain valuable insights into customer perceptions of McDonald's services and classify customer sentiment towards McDonald's services based on their their reviews.
+My goal is to gain valuable insights into customer perceptions of McDonald's services and classify customer sentiment towards McDonald's services based on their reviews.

 ## Data Description
 The dataset used in this project contains 33,396 anonymized reviews of McDonald's stores in the United States, obtained from Kaggle (link: https://www.kaggle.com/datasets/nelgiriyewithana/mcdonalds-store-reviews).
 It includes comprehensive geographic information such as store names, categories, addresses, geographic coordinates, as well as insights into each customer's review, such as review ratings, review texts, and timestamps.